 Glutamate, an amino acid common to bacteria, plants and animals, is an example of nitrogen fixing by bacteria.

-These plants are consumed by animals and humans, and humans also consume animal products which have been fed nitrogen containing plants.
+These plants are consumed by animals and humans.
+Humans also consume animal products which have been fed nitrogen containing plants.

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth